-“Many diagnoses are purely incidental,” says Irene Ghobrial, MD, co-principal investigator at the Center for Prevention of Progression of Blood Cancers (CPOP) at Dana-Farber Cancer Institute and medical oncologist in the Jerome Lipper Multiple Myeloma Center at Dana-Farber/Brigham and Women’s Cancer Center.
+“Many diagnoses are purely incidental,” says Irene Ghobrial, MD, director of the Center for Early Detection and Interception of Blood Cancers at Dana-Farber Cancer Institute and medical oncologist in the Jerome Lipper Multiple Myeloma Center at Dana-Farber/Brigham and Women’s Cancer Center.
 Patients with a precursor condition are often told to “watch and wait.”
 In other words, the condition is monitored and treatment only begins if it develops into cancer.
 Not every person diagnosed with a precursor condition will be diagnosed with a blood cancer, but many cases of blood cancer do develop from precursor conditions.

 Precursor blood conditions include:

 - Early myelodysplastic syndrome (MDS), a condition in which the bone marrow does not produce enough healthy blood cells.
 In advanced stages, MDS may progress to acute myeloid leukemia (AML).